funxyz2/fuwari/src/content/posts/markdown.md

 > They can span multiple paragraphs,
 > if you like.

+> this is a test block quotes
+> second paragraph
+>
+> span
+> another span
+> no more span, which mean this is an append for that lastest sentence

 Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺